Lucyjpjones/lj-fscr/README.md

      > **Note:** This will ensure that your Postgres database is used in deployment and your sqlite3 in development.

-    Now your database should now be all set up.
+    Your database should now be all set up.

-9. Create a super user to log in with using the following command;
+9. Create a superuser to log in with using the following command;

    - $ python3 manage.py createsuperuser